klebgenomics/Kleborate/docs/source/index.rst

 Tutorial
 --------

-A step-by-step tutorial for Kleborate v3 is available at `kleborate-workshop <https://docs.google.com/document/d/1R61bQbBngpiDB2Gl_eXigePBVakYZEjy/edit>`_, covering:
+A step-by-step tutorial for Kleborate v3 is available `here <https://docs.google.com/document/d/1R61bQbBngpiDB2Gl_eXigePBVakYZEjy/edit>`_, covering:

 * Kleborate's features and their scientific rationale
 * How to run Kleborate
 * Examples, illustrating how to run and interpret results

+Note this was developed for v3.0 and will be updated soon.

 License